blizzy78/go-profiler-notes/guide/README.md

 - GC Cost: O(N) with regards to live allocations on the heap containing pointers.
 - Each pointer slot in an allocation has a cost!
 Even nil pointers.
 - Reducing Costs: Talk about CPU, Memory and Networking.
 Is it possible to profile the latter?
+- pprof: Maybe host a service to convert perf.data files into pprof files?

 -->